TextHelp ReadWrite Assistive Technology Software

-Our Licence makes Read&Write available to all students and faculty of SUNY New Paltz even on their home computers.
-If you wish to install it for yourself this page will have the download links and quick install instructions for Macs and PCs.
+Our license makes Read&Write available to all students and faculty of SUNY New Paltz, even on their home computers.

 We now have Read&Write on every library PC.
 When you run Read & Write it puts a tool bar at the top of the screen with a series of tools that help people read and understand documents on the screen.

 |Phonetic Spell Checker: click this button when you have selected the text you wish to spell check.
 Press Play on the main toolbar to read the dictionary definition aloud.
 Use the small arrow button to open options.|

 |Word Prediction: click this button to open or close the word prediction window.
 Start typing and words will be predicted.
 Use the small arrow button to open options.|

 |Dictionary: click this button when you have selected a word to look up in the dictionary.
 Alternatively, click the button before selecting a word, then type the word into the text box.
 Definitions can be read aloud by clicking Play.|